Clustering Algorithms

 Symbol Definitions:

-- [mathematical expression] = Cluster assignment for point [mathematical expression] at iteration [mathematical expression]
+- = Cluster assignment for point at iteration

 3. Update Step: Recalculate centroids